5. CITIZEN SOCIOLOGY, ANALYSIS OF CRIME

 When outnumbered, get reinforcements.
 The police were called in, and investigations were made.
 The situation was considered menacing by police authorities.
 Sturm’s wealthy father was contacted.
 The parent expressed horror at what was happening in his (second) house.
-Sturm was forbidden by pater to hold any more parties which could invite police attention.
+Sturm was forbidden by pater to hold any more parties that could invite police attention.
 The paternal jurisdiction ended there.
 Pater could not fathom the punk attitude, and tended to avoid confrontation; all he had known in his younger days were 1950s teddy boys getting drunk on a Saturday night inside pub hours (and in those days all British public houses closed at 10.30 pm).

 5.5 Paradise of the Far North Becomes Drug Problem Zone